StrongSORT: Make DeepSORT Great Again: Introduction

-Extensive experiments prove that the two proposed algorithms achieve notable improvements on StrongSORT and other state-of-the-art trackers, e.g., CenterTrack \cite{zhou2020tracking}, TransTrack \cite{sun2020transtrack} and FairMOT \cite{zhang2021fairmot}.
-Particularly, by applying AFLink and GSI to StrongSORT, we obtain a stronger tracker called \emph{StrongSORT++}.
-It achieves 64.4 HOTA, 79.5 IDF1 and 79.6 MOTA (7.1 Hz) on the MOT17 test set and 62.6 HOTA, 77.0 IDF1 and 73.8 MOTA (1.4 Hz) on the MOT20 test set.
-Figure \ref{figure_SOTA} compares our StrongSORT and StrongSORT++ with state-of-the-art trackers on MOT17 and MOT20 test sets.
-Our method achieves the best IDF1 and HOTA and a comparable MOTA performance.
-Furthermore, AFLink and GSI respectively run at 591.9 and 140.9 Hz on MOT17, 224.0 and 17.6 Hz on MOT20, resulting in a negligible computational cost.
+AFLink and GSI are both lightweight, plug-and-play, model-independent and appearance-free models, which are beneficial and suitable for this study.
+Extensive experiments demonstrate that they can create notable improvements in StrongSORT and other state-of-the-art trackers, e.g., CenterTrack \cite{zhou2020tracking}, TransTrack \cite{sun2020transtrack} and FairMOT \cite{zhang2021fairmot}, with running speeds of 1.7 ms and 7.1 ms per image, respectively, on MOT17.
+In particular, by applying AFLink and GSI to StrongSORT, we obtain a stronger tracker called StrongSORT++.
+It achieves SOTA results on various benchmarks, i.e., MOT17, MOT20, DanceTrack \cite{sun2022dancetrack} and KITTI \cite{geiger2013vision}.
+Figure \ref{figure_SOTA} presents the IDF1-MOTA-HOTA comparisons of state-of-the-art trackers with our proposed StrongSORT and StrongSORT++ on the MOT17 and MOT20 test sets.

 The contributions of our work are summarized as follows: